b97jre/RNAseqcourse/source/smallRNA-lab.rst

 These data sets are described more in this paper: http://genome.cshlp.org/content/24/7/1236.full

-The aim of the exercise is to show a simple way to process small RNA data and to quantify the expression of microRNAs, and to make some plots of global expression patterns in R. The exercise consists of two parts: First you will use a genome browser to see get a feeling for what the small RNA reads mapped to the genome look like.
-Next, you will preprocess the samll RNA reads, map them to the known microRNA loci, and quantify the expression of the microRNAs.
+The aim of the exercise is to show a simple way to process small RNA data and to quantify the expression of microRNAs, and to make some plots of global expression patterns in R. The exercise consists of two parts: First you will use a genome browser to get a feeling for what the small RNA reads mapped to the genome look like.
+Next, you will preprocess the small RNA reads, map them to the known microRNA loci, and quantify the expression of the microRNAs.